The Merger-Driven Formation of Classical Low Surface Brightness Galaxies in Romulus25: Results

 The fact that we tend to find irregular LSB galaxies in slightly higher density environments than HSB galaxies of the same stellar mass at $z=0$ suggests that these galaxies may form through the process described in \citet{martin2019}.
 Using the \textsc{Horizon-AGN} simulation, \citet{martin2019} found that cumulative perturbation by fly-bys and the ambient tidal field is the primary mechanism driving the divergent evolution of LSB and HSB galaxies.
 In a follow-up paper, \citet{Jackson2021} found that low-mass LSB galaxies in \textsc{NewHorizon}, a zoom-in simulation of a region of \textsc{Horizon-AGN}, are also the products of environment, forming in regions of higher dark matter density where they are able to accrete gas more rapidly and therefore experience more star formation and associated supernova feedback at early epochs.
 This process, combined with increased tidal perturbation at lower redshifts, results in lower surface brightness, more extended galaxies.
 In order to compare to their results, we follow them in quantifying the tidal perturbation that a given galaxy experiences using the perturbation index (PI):

-where $M_\mathrm{gal}$ and $r_\mathrm{gal}$ are the mass and radius of the LSB or HSB galaxy in question, and we are summing over the masses of ($M_\mathrm{i}$) and distances to ($D_\mathrm{i}$) all galaxies within a 3 cMpc radius sphere of our galaxy at each timestep from $z=3$ to $z=0$.
+where $M_\mathrm{gal}$ and $r_\mathrm{gal}$ are the mass and radius of the LSB or HSB galaxy in question, and we are summing over the masses of ($M_\mathrm{i}$) and distances to ($D_\mathrm{i}$) all galaxies (including satellites) within a 3 cMpc radius sphere of our galaxy at each timestep from $z=3$ to $z=0$.
 However, we alter their method slightly, using M$_\mathrm{200}$, rather than M$_\star$, for $M_\mathrm{i}$ and $M_\mathrm{gal}$, in order to account for the drop-off in baryonic content in lower mass dark matter halos.
 Additionally, we adopt 0.1R$_\mathrm{200}$, rather than $r_\mathrm{eff}$ (or $r_\mathrm{d}$), for $r_\mathrm{gal}$ in order to isolate an increase in PI due to tidal perturbations from an unrelated change in disk size.
-Because $r_\mathrm{eff}$ and $r_\mathrm{d}$ are systematically larger in LSB galaxies than in HSB galaxies, using them would cause the same underlying perturbation to yield a higher PI for an LSB than an HSB galaxy.
-We use 0.1R$_\mathrm{200}$ to avoid any systematic bias in our determination of whether tidal perturbations play a role in LSB galaxy formation.
+While the disk of a galaxy with larger $r_\mathrm{eff}$ will experience more perturbation than a more compact disk in the same environment, the direction of causation --- i.e., whether increased perturbation is producing a larger, lower surface brightness disk, or whether a larger, lower surface brightness disk is experiencing more perturbation purely due to its size --- is difficult to establish if we set PI$\propto$r$_\mathrm{eff}^3$.
+In particular, because $r_\mathrm{eff}$ and $r_\mathrm{d}$ are systematically larger in LSB galaxies than in HSB galaxies, using them would cause the same underlying perturbation to yield a higher PI for an LSB than an HSB galaxy.
+We therefore use 0.1R$_\mathrm{200}$ to avoid any systematic bias in our determination of whether tidal perturbations play a role in LSB galaxy formation.